-This is one of our base recipes.
+This is one of the base recipes as seen in our Whole Life Meal Plan.
 As dietitians, we get a lot of questions about healthy snacks; this trail mix base recipe is our go-to recommendation for a satisfying snack.
 Trail mix is lightweight, temperature-stable, energy-providing, and well-balanced.
 It’s easy to pack for a day on the trails, at the office, on the run, or even at home!
 This recipe will teach you how to build a healthy trail mix that is versatile and customizable to your taste!

 Three Must-Know Cooking Skills

 Culinary Tips for Making this Easy Trail Mix Recipe

 Trail mix doesn’t need a lot of ingredients and requires just one simple step, so it’s a great recipe to practice customizing to your taste!

 Feel free to leave your measuring tools in the cabinet for this recipe!
 There is no need for precise measurements.
 Our ingredient quantities are just suggestions based on purchased bag weights.

 Trail mix is a great recipe for kids to help make.
 They love stirring, mixing, and shaking the ingredients together!

 - Nuts: use any nut or combination of nuts.
 For best flavor, buy lightly-salted roasted nuts or toast nuts yourself.
 Almonds, cashews, hazelnuts, macadamia, peanuts, pecans, pistachios, and walnuts are all good options.